theupshift/chrdev/posts/2020-05-12-My-Privacy-stack-in-2020.md

 You can export the default ones, import your own encryption keys etc. All communication is secured with end-to-end encryption.
 No IP-logs are retained.

 Did I mention that their code is available on [GitHub](https://github.com/ProtonMail)?

+# Phone

+Use a Nokia 3310.

+Kidding (actually, not so much).

+If you feel so inclined you could try a [Librem 5](https://puri.sm/products/librem-5/) or a [PinePhone](https://www.pine64.org/pinephone/).

+These phones are even shipping in late May 2020!

+Your phone (and habits) is probably the most difficult part to change.

+At the same time we are headed in the right direction, since I feel that manufacturers and the community behind are growing.

+Your phone might be the greatest pain point of your privacy, since it can be seen as an "extension" of yourself.
+You probably have it with you most of the time too.

 # Website analytics